Stanford Jennings

-Stanford Jamison Jennings (born March 12, 1962) is a former American football running back in the NFL.
-Jennings played seven seasons for the Cincinnati Bengals (1984–1990), and one each for the New Orleans Saints (1991) and the Tampa Bay Buccaneers (1992).
-He played college football at Furman University.
+Stanford Jamison Jennings (born March 12, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Furman Paladins and was selected in the third round of the 1984 NFL draft.
+Jennings played seven seasons in the NFL for the Cincinnati Bengals (1984–1990), and one each for the New Orleans Saints (1991) and the Tampa Bay Buccaneers (1992).
 Jennings returned a kickoff 93 yards for a touchdown in Super Bowl XXIII.

 Early life

 Jennings was born to Walter and Fannie Jennings, both laborers on a dairy farm.
 He attended Summerville High School in Summerville, South Carolina.
 In three seasons with Jennings at tailback, Summerville lost only two games—none his junior and senior seasons—and he led the Green Wave to back-to-back Class 4A state titles in 1978–79.
 Jennings, who split time with two other tailbacks, was not heavily recruited by college programs.
 His final choices were The Citadel and Furman University.